Dancers, choreographers, and a filmmaker learn new ways to collaborate in an innovative dance/film series

 - Audiences can interact with Going Solo through a series of virtual “talkback” sessions in which the artists will provide background on their works and respond to questions and comments submitted by viewers.

-Going Solo is scheduled to open October 2 with the online premiere of Glenn’s feature-length 2012 film It Starts with a Step – a behind-the-scenes documentary tracing the founding of the new dance company that later became American Midwest Ballet.
+Going Solo opened October 2 with the online premiere of Glenn’s feature-length 2012 film It Starts with a Step – a behind-the-scenes documentary tracing the founding of the new dance company that later became American Midwest Ballet.

 From there, Overturff said, Going Solo will continue with new episodes released every few weeks – with each episode containing the premiere of a short film based on a dancer’s work.
 As they become available, the episodes will be published for viewing on AMB’s website and social media channels, she said.